 Given the above, if today we held a portfolio of 40% UK equity income, 20% Global Income, 20% UK Corporate Bonds, 15% Commercial Property and 5% cash the yield would be close to 3.7%p.a.

 When constructing an investment portfolio the key point that should be obvious from the above is there is no reliable, consistent formula that will guarantee the best mix of assets to deliver long term income.
 Economic conditions change, businesses rise and fall, Governments (and banks) intervene and tax laws change.
-The only advice that does remain true is diversify, make tax efficiencies, keep costs low and stay close to advisers.
+The only advice that does remain true is diversify, make tax efficiencies, keep costs low and closely monitor your investments performance

 With thanks to our associate D. A. Norman of TCF Investments.